-Revenue is a keystone metric in your bot's performance.
-Your revenue numbers are important puzzle pieces when taking a look at how well areas of your bot are performing, or where it's finding success in customer engagement.
-Ultimately, higher revenue means better performance not just for your bot, but also for your store.
+Revenue is a keystone metric in your Octane AI account’s performance.
+Your revenue numbers are important puzzle pieces when taking a look at how well areas of your account are performing, or where it's finding success in customer engagement.
+Ultimately, higher revenue means better performance not just for your account, but also for your store.

-You'll find the analytics of your bot's performance on almost every page of the Octane AI dashboard.
+You'll find the analytics of your account performance on almost every page of the Octane AI dashboard.

-We also include a central analytics page as a comprehensive hub for the stats on your bot's revenue and subscriber performance.
+We also include a central analytics page as a comprehensive hub for the stats on your account’s revenue and subscriber performance.

 Let's go over some details and questions you might have about how your revenue data is displayed on your analytics page.